rictic/jsonriver/README.md

 ## Invariants

-1. Subsequent versions of a value will have the same type. i.e. we will never yield a value as a string and then later replace it with an array.
+1. Subsequent versions of a value will have the same type. i.e. we will never yield a value as a string and then later replace it with an array (unless the object has repeated keys, see invariant 7).
 2.  true, false, null, and numbers are atomic, we don't yield them until we have the entire value.
 3. Strings may be replaced with a longer string, with more characters (in